 The discussion document is split up into four sections.
 There is one each for patents issues, trade marks issues, and designs issues.
 The fourth section looks at the possible use by IPONZ of Artificial Intelligence to make complex discretionary decisions.

-The issues we are seeking submissions on are set out in the discussion paper.
-Submitters can make submissions on any or all of the issues, according to their interests.
+The issues we sought submissions on are set out in the discussion paper.